 Harrington’s screenwriting credits include “Mary Mother of Christ” (2013—Liongsgate), “Fatima: Message and Miracle” (2013), as well as Mel Gibson’s “The Passion of the Christ,” where she served as a story consultant.

 “We are ecstatic to have Barbara with us for this project,” says Volk, “her work is impeccable, and we are beyond confident in her ability.”

 Development on “A Severe Mercy” is set to begin in early 2013, with production set for the following year.
-The producers are attempting to raise money for development of the film on IndieGoGo, where a movie trailer is also available.
+The producers attempted to raise money for development of the film on IndieGoGo.

 Origin Entertainment describes themselves as a broad-based film and television production company.
 They are located in Manhattan Beach, CA and “focused on producing transformative entertainment.”
 It is comprised of experienced creative professionals who are committed to making a positive impact on the industry and the modern world through entertainment.